tejtw/zipline-tej/README.md

 ## Used packages and environment
 * Main package: Zipline
 * Python 3.8
-* Microsoft Windows OS or macOS
+* Microsoft Windows OS or macOS or Ubuntu
 * Other Python dependency packages: Pandas, Numpy, Logbook, Exchange-calendars

 ## How to install Zipline Reloaded modified by TEJ

 * We're going to illustrate under anaconda environment, so we suggest using [Anaconda](https://www.anaconda.com/data-science-platform) as development environment.

 * Download dependency packages.